intel-gpu/intel-gpu-i915-backports/docs/README_vanilla.md

 ```
 Above command will create Debian package in parent folder. **intel-i915-<**release version**>.<**kernel-version**>.deb**

+## Vanilla 5.10LTS:

+### Prerequisite

+dmabuf backport will be added in package so we need to disable loading of base kernel dmabuf using kernel command line.
+"initcall_blacklist=sync_debugfs_init,dma_buf_init".

 ### Build Options
-Build options provides list of different arguments which can be passed during package creation or build.
+Build options provide a list of different arguments which can be passed during package creation or build.

-i
-Please refer to [README_common](README_common.md) for full list of Build options.
+Please refer to [README_common](README_common.md) for the full list of Build options.

 ## Installation and Verification
 ```